tmjwid/min-css-extensions/README.md

 ```

-I hope you like these additons, please let me know of any issues in the issue tracker and you can contact me [here](mailto:hello@mandark.org).
+I hope you like these additons, please let me know of any issues in the issue tracker.
 Very welcome to pr's with additional fixes and features!